 My follow up album, "Ninth" was my homage to those alternative rock bands from the 90's with some harder rocking songs... mixed with a few sweet ones as well.
 This album saw me getting together my first music video, "Send Me Away".

 "Daylight Moon" is the album I'll probably be remembered for.
 This one is really about longing and love.
 It's a concept album of sorts which tells a story as the album progresses.
 "We'll Never Know" is a true heartache love song.

 My newest album "Portrait" is the deep tracks album, quiet and all acoustic.
 As I was writing these songs I kept thinking about how intense they felt, how personal they felt.
 This is a healing album.
 So far it's my best, I believe.
 Check out the sweeping love song of "Intrigued".

 Dreams and dream analysis are large motivations behind my music.
 Dreams can be so emotional and weird that they lend for some pretty interesting songs.
 I'm also very interested in the interpersonal struggle that we all go through, the reality of relationships, you might say.
 I suppose I'm a bit of a romantic as well.

 As I move forward I realize how music has really defined my life.
 I place my self-worth, in part, on the kind of songs I'm writing.
 My wish is that my music will find the people who "need" it the most, and that they can be helped by it.
 It's certainly theraputic for me to write the songs.
 Maybe they will help someone too.

 Want to learn even more?
 Check out my “Lost” Interview in my blog posts.

 Please consider signing up to be a Member.
-It's free to join and you get a free download of my "The Singles" album.
+It's free to join and you get a free download of an album.